-In FY 2010, the USG will pool all ARV procurements through SCMS.
-This method, based on PEPFAR/Government of Nigeria forecasting, will decrease duplication efforts by individual partners and increase efficiency.
+In FY 2011, the USG will continue to pool all ARV procurements through the Partnership for Supply Chain Management System (SCMS).
+This method, based on PEPFAR and Government of Nigeria forecasting, decreases duplication efforts by individual partners and increases efficiency.
 The USG supports logistics management activities, a key component of ARV delivery, through the ongoing development of a Logistics Management Information System and an Inventory Control System.
 Staff in all sites will be trained in all aspects necessary to maintain a safe and secure supply of high-quality pharmaceutical products in a cost-effective and accountable way.
-Other strategies including task-shifting, decentralization and regionalization will result in service improvement and efficiency.
-Follow-up activities to the costing studies already done will include resource tracking, HRH monitoring framework and participation in policy development and implementation.
+Other strategies including task-shifting, decentralization, integration, and regionalization, will result in service improvement and efficiency.